 WFCU and our business partners WILL NOT provide tax advice or assistance.
 Please contact your tax professional for tax related questions.

-Wheatland FCU offers NCUA-Insured IRA Share Accounts & IRA Share CDs.
+Wheatland FCU offers NCUA-Insured IRA Share Accounts & IRA Share Certificates.
 Annual fees, minimum deposit amounts, and early withdrawal penalties may apply.
 Benefits include:

 - Qualified contributions are tax-deductible.